SM451Modding/ProjectLightSouls/README.md

 ## Firelink Shrine:

+Lighting overhauled

 Removed broken pillars on church floor that blocked navigation

-Aqueduct has a new set of stairs leading to it's roof
+Aqueduct has a new set of stairs leading to it's roof with two firebombers

 ## Undead Burg / Parish